Best Peru Itinerary to Avoid Altitude Sickness

 However, if you’re wondering about the main thing in this blog, here’s the best Peru itinerary to avoid altitude sickness:

 If flying from abroad, Lima will be the starting point of your adventure.
-Although most travelers tend to overlook our marvellous capital, we always encourage our passengers to take some time to experience the best of our gastronomy there, as well as the impressive historical heritage it gathers.
+Although most travelers tend to overlook our marvelous capital, we always encourage our passengers to take some time to experience the best of our food there, as well as the impressive historical heritage it gathers.

 Lima is not only a busy capital in South America since it also comprises an outstanding colonial center and many archeological sites that you wouldn’t like to miss.
 Nonetheless, even if you stay 24 hours in Lima, you’ll be able to experience some of the best attractions of the city.